hazelgrove/GRV/README.md

 ## Build Instructions

-1. Open `index.html` file to play around with Grove in your browser
+1. Run `make open` to play around with Grove in your browser

 ## Exploring Grove Workbench